-1. Do one of the following:

-- In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to display. - In the Timeline view, select any part of the deformation chain you want to display. - 2.
-In the Deformation toolbar, click the 📡 Show the Selected Deformation Chain and Hide All Others button.
+- 1. Do one of the following: - In the Camera or Timeline view, select one of the drawing layers linked to the deformation chain you want to display. - In the Timeline view, select any part of the deformation chain you want to display. - 2.
+In the Deformation toolbar, either: - Click the Show the Selected Deformation Chain and Hide All Others button to show the selected element's deformation chain and hide any other deformation chain that is currently displayed. - Click the Show Selected Deformers button to show the selected element's deformation chain along with any other deformation chain that is currently displayed.

 The selected deformation controls appear in the Camera view.
-If other deformations were displayed, they are now hidden.